royw/appimage-updater/README.md

 [![Python 3.11+](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A professional, enterprise-ready service for automating the finding and downloading of AppImage applications from their respective websites.
+A professional, enterprise-ready Linux service for automating the finding and downloading of AppImage applications from their respective websites.

 ## Overview

-AppImage Updater is a modern, type-safe CLI application built with a layered architecture that monitors configured applications for new releases and provides automated downloading of updated AppImage files.
+AppImage Updater is a modern, type-safe Linux CLI application built with a layered architecture that monitors configured applications for new releases and provides automated downloading of updated AppImage files.

+**Platform Support**: Linux only - AppImage is a Linux-specific package format.

 **Key Features:**